CONFINTEA VI Fellowship Programme

-UIL covers the costs of return flights and accommodation for the selected participants for the whole duration of their stay in Hamburg.
+UIL covers the costs of return flights and accommodation for the selected participants for the duration of their stay in Hamburg, Germany, where the Institute is located.
 Health and accident insurance are also covered.

-UIL offers a fully-equipped and networked workplace and the resources of its unique documentation centre and library.
-With 63,000 books, documents, non-print media and periodicals in adult education, literacy, non-formal education and lifelong learning, it is one of the most comprehensive collections of its kind in the world.
-Started in 1952 by the UNESCO Institute for Education, it comprises English language materials (some 60 per cent of the collection), as well as publications in German, French, Spanish and a variety of other languages.
+UIL offers a fully equipped and networked workplace and the resources of its unique documentation centre and library.
+With 63,000 books, documents, non-print media and periodicals on adult education, literacy, non-formal education and lifelong learning, the UIL Library has one of the most comprehensive collections of its kind in the world.
+Started in 1952 by the UNESCO Institute for Education, it comprises English-language materials (some 60 per cent of the collection), as well as publications in German, French, Spanish and a variety of other languages.

-UIL maintains effective working relations with the University of Hamburg (see http://www.uni-hamburg.de), which is within walking distance.
-Its supportive infrastructure, such as its library and dining facilities, are open to fellows, as (in principle) are other research institutes in UIL’s research environment such as the German Institute of Global and Area Studies, GIGA (see http://www.giga-hamburg.de/).
+UIL maintains effective working relations with the University of Hamburg, which is within walking distance.
+The university’s supportive infrastructure, such as its library and dining facilities, are open to fellows, as (in principle) are other research institutes in UIL’s research environment, including the German Institute of Global and Area Studies (GIGA).

 Besides, UIL’s various experts provided general and need-based personal support for the fellows.